-- Enable or disable a service for a database or an instance.
+- Map a service to a consumer group.
+You can map services to Resource Manager Consumer groups to limit the amount of resources that services can use in an instance.
+You must create the consumer group and then map the service to the consumer group. - Enable or disable a service for a database or an instance.
 By default, Oracle Clusterware attempts to restart a service automatically after failures.
 You can prevent this behavior by disabling a service.
 Disabling a service is useful when you must perform database or instance maintenance, such as when you are performing an upgrade and you want to prevent connection requests from succeeding. - Relocate a service to a different instance.
 You can move a service from one instance to another instance to re-balance workloads, for example, after adding or deleting cluster nodes.

-- When you use services, do not set a value for the SERVICE NAMES parameter; Oracle Database controls the setting for this parameter for the services that you create and for the default database service.
+- When you use services, do not set a value for the SERVICE_NAMES parameter; Oracle Database controls the setting for this parameter for the services that you create and for the default database service.
 The service features that this chapter describes are not directly related to the features that Oracle Database provides when you set SERVICE_NAMES.
-In addition, setting a value for this parameter may override some benefits of using - Service status information must be obtained from SRVCTL or from the service-related database views, such as dba_services. - If you specify a service using the DISPATCHERS initialization parameter, it overrides any service in the SERVICE_NAMES parameter, and cannot be managed.
+In addition, setting a value for this parameter may override some benefits of using services. - Service status information must be obtained from SRVCTL or from the service-related database views, such as dba_services. - If you specify a service using the DISPATCHERS initialization parameter, it overrides any service in the SERVICE_NAMES parameter, and cannot be managed.
 (For example, stopping the service with a SRVCTL command does not stop users connecting with the service.)